captbaritone/jordaneldredge.com/_posts/2014-01-23-testing-emails-with-codeception.md

 layout: post
 ---

+**Update:** *(Mar 19, 2014) I have converted the helper file into a Codeception module which can be installed as a simple Composer requirement.
+You can find it (and it's installation instructions) here: [MailCatcher Codeception Module]*

 Acceptance testing, testing your site via an automated browser, is great way to ensure that the various pages on your site behave the way you expect them to.
 However, there are some things that a website does that can be harder to test